 Chilworth is a linear village following the River Tillingbourne and was a centre for the manufacture of gunpowder from the 17th century until the First World War.
-The parish church has always been St Martha’s, sited high above the village to the north, on what has been called Martyr’s Hill.
+The parish church has always been St Martha’s, sited high above the village to the north, on what was once called Martyr’s Hill.
 The church was rebuilt from ruins in 1848-1850.
 Of the original church, the earliest visible remains date to the early 12th century.
 The church stands some 574 feet above sea level on a greensand Ridge.

 The following text is adapted from Surrey Archaeological Collection volume 54, 10-16.